Akis-B/EvilFridgeApp/ReadME.md

-# Evil Fridge (Local Qwen Vision)
+# Evil Fridge

 Upload a photo of your fridge, have a local vision model list everything it sees, then let an evil “fridge” spin a wheel to generate chaotic recipes or schemes.
-Everything runs locally—no OpenAI API required.
+Everything runs locally.

 ## What’s inside
 - Flask backend (`App.py`) serving the UI at `/`